survivejs/webpack-book/manuscript/extending/01_loaders.md

 The next question is how to pass a file name to the loader.

+T> `loader-utils` contains utilities beyond name interpolation.
+A good example is `loaderUtils.parseQuery(this.resourceQuery)` that allows you to parse query parameters passed to the loader and control its behavior in another way.

 ## Passing options to loaders

 To demonstrate passing options, the runner needs a small tweak: